BushLife - A Guide to Snowmobiling

 I figured the best way to start Introduction to Snowmobiling is with a stark warning.
 It’s a very short sledding season unless you live way up north.

-To those who are new to snowmobiling, snowmobile trails have a lot of water crossings.
+If youโ€™re new to snowmobiling, snowmobile trails have a lot of water crossings.
 These trails become very disjointed when those crossings are no longer safe.
-To complicate matters, the trails themselves need a lot of snow.
-The snow must accumulate, pack, accumulate, pack and so on to create a solid base for sleds.
-This process makes for smoother trails, let alone rideable.
+To complicate matters, the trails themselves need a thick layer of snow.
+On repeat, the snow must accumulate and pack to create a solid base for sleds.
+This process makes for smoother rideable trails.

 Last year, for example, the snow conditions on the lake were still satisfactory.
 It was the snow melt on the trails that ended the season!
+In low snow conditions, proper snowmobile trail maintenance is crucial.

-A Short Season Means Two Big Considerations
+A Short Snowmobiling Season Means Two Big Considerations

 Cost vs Return

 If snowmobiling is your main or only hobby, or you are blessed with cash, by all means, spend the money and go nuts on that shiny new sled.
+For those on a budget, borrow or rent a snowmobile to get a taste of the sport before making a huge investment.

 Failing that, I suggest buying something reliable but affordable so you can enjoy other outdoor activities.
-Instead of making payments in June on a sled, you should be out on a boat.
+Instead of making payments in June on a sled, when you should be out on a boat.

 Sorry to the hardcore sledders, but my ATV runs 365 days a year.
 It even plows my driveway or winches things, which is called “work”, so naturally, that’s where I dumped the bulk of my toy budget.